asn42/website/content/documentation/association/visuels/index.en.md

 +++
-title = "Communication visuel et logos" description = "Images, logos, et autres visuels utilisés pour communiquer autour de l'" [extra] untranslated = "documentation/association/visuels/index.fr.md" translations = [
+title = "Visual communication and logos" description = "Images, logos, and other imagery used to communicate about " [extra] untranslated = "documentation/association/visuels/index.fr.md" translations = [